imjeffparedes/iot-simple-weather-matrix-display/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/imjeffparedes/) file for details
+This project is licensed under the Attribution-NonCommercial-ShareAlike 2.5 License - see the [LICENSE.md](https://github.com/imjeffparedes/) file for details

 ## Acknowledgments